sohan-shingade/power-outage-analysis/README.md

 #### Why are there two distinct peaks?

 The distribution appears **bimodal** due to the nature of permutation sampling with unequal group sizes and non-normal residual distributions.
-When samples with large residuals are randomly assigned disproportionately to one group, it produces distinct "modes" in the simulated RMSE difference — a common phenomenon when groups differ in size or variance.
+When samples with large residuals are randomly assigned disproportionately to one group, it produces distinct "modes" in the simulated RMSE difference, which is a common phenomenon when groups differ in size or variance.

 ---